-The Biological Safety Team at the University of Chicago serves as a resource to investigators, staff, and students by providing training and guidance to laboratories working with hazardous biological materials.
-Our team of experts oversees all University-sponsored research involving recombinant DNA, microorganisms that are pathogenic to humans, animals, or plants, and other potentially biohazards material.
+The biological safety team at the University of Chicago provides training and guidance to investigators, staff, and students performing laboratory research with hazardous biological materials.
+Our team of experts oversees all University-sponsored research involving recombinant and synthetic DNA, microorganisms that pose hazards to humans, animals, or plants, biological toxins, and other potentially biohazardous material.

-Our staff works closely with other research-related compliance offices to ensure that all ongoing research on the Hyde Park campus and the Howard Taylor Ricketts Laboratory at Argonne National Labs is conducted in a manner that minimizes risk to both laboratory personnel and the surrounding environment.
-Our staff also collaborates with UC Departments of Occupational Medicine and Infectious Diseases to appropriately manage laboratory exposures to potentially infectious agents or materials and to monitor laboratory staff for symptoms indicative of potentially-acquired laboratory infections.
+Our staff works closely with other research-related compliance offices to ensure that all ongoing research on the Hyde Park campus and at the Howard Taylor Ricketts Laboratory at Argonne National Laboratory is conducted in a way that minimizes risk to both laboratory personnel and the surrounding environment.

-- Conducts preliminary reviews and risk assessments of all Institutional Biosafety Committee (IBC) protocols upon submission
+- Conduct preliminary reviews and risk assessments of all Institutional Biosafety Committee protocols upon submission

-- Provides appropriate biohazard signage for posting in laboratories using biological agents
+- Provide appropriate biohazard signage for posting in laboratories using biological agents

-- Provides guidance on the design of biocontainment laboratories and the purchase of containment equipment such as Biological Safety Cabinets (BSCs).
+- Provide guidance on the design of biocontainment laboratories and the purchase of containment equipment, such as biological safety cabinets

-- Recommends methods of handling, transporting, decontaminating and disposing of biohazardous materials
+- Recommend methods of handling, transporting, decontaminating, and disposing of biohazardous materials

-- Prepares and provides basic biosafety training via classroom and web-based formats.
+- Prepare and provide basic biosafety training online and in the classroom

-- Collaborates with UC Departments of Occupational Medicine and Infectious Diseases to appropriately manage laboratory exposures to potentially infectious agents or materials and to monitor laboratory staff for symptoms indicative of potential laboratory acquired infections.
+- Collaborate with UChicago Medicine Occupational Health and the Section of Infectious Diseases and Global Health to manage laboratory exposures to potentially infectious agents or materials, and to monitor laboratory staff for symptoms of potential laboratory-acquired infections